common-workflow-lab/wdl-cwl-translator/paper/paper.md

 # Acknowledgements

-We acknowledge the work by tthe developers of miniwdl, cwl, wdl
+We acknowledge the work by the developers of miniwdl, CWL and WDL.

 # References